Last updated: August 2026

 Portfolio performance metrics compare default rates and loss severity across automated versus manual decisions.
 Well-calibrated systems should match or outperform manual underwriting quality while processing 10x more volume.
 Monitor these metrics by loan size, industry, and credit tier to identify model weaknesses requiring recalibration.

 Operational efficiency gains appear in cost-per-decision reductions and staff redeployment.
-Lenders typically see 60-70% decreases in underwriting costs within six months of automation, with staff shifting from document review to exception handling and portfolio monitoring.
+Lenders typically see underwriting costs fall within months of automation.
+Staff shift from document review to exception handling and portfolio monitoring.

 Common Implementation Pitfalls and Solutions